hahnavi/komandan/README.md

 ## Installation

-Pre-built binaries for Komandan are available for Linux (x86_64 architecture only) on the [GitHub Releases](https://github.com/hahnavi/komandan/releases) page.
+Pre-built binaries for Komandan are available for Linux on the [GitHub Releases](https://github.com/hahnavi/komandan/releases) page.

 An installation script is provided for easy installation: